Analysis of the Poem "Journey of the Magi" by T.S. Eliot

 - The theme of the poem is the effect of spiritual/cultural events on individual identity and society; the process of renewal, the journey of the human psyche through history.

-- Journey of the Magi specifically focuses on the epiphany (Mark 2.
+- Journey of the Magi specifically focuses on the epiphany (Matthew 2.
 1-12), despite the lack of named references to this event.
 The speaker is deeply affected by the birth, the shock waves changing lives for ever, alienating those around him, inviting his own demise.

 Journey of the Magi